The Importance of Prepping a Room Before you Paint

 So here you are staring at the room to paint…Where is your starting point?
 Well, let’s start by removing all the “bump” into little things in the room.
 Like lamps and plants, anything you can bump into or trip on like throw rugs and small tables, etc. Take them out of the room!
 Equally important is to take the larger pieces and pull them away from the walls, the further the better.
 You want to be able to go around the room with your ladder with ease….COVER everything!

 if it becomes overwhelming to you… take a break or better yet just do everything in stages like what I am telling you today.
 Once you finish the prepping of the room.
 Call it a day.
-Everything will be ready for you to begin the next stage of prepping.
+Everything will be ready for you to begin the next stage of preparing.
 Oh more prepping?
 Well, you might as learn now.
-Prep in the most important part of the whole process of making a room beautiful.
+Preparing the room in the most important part of the whole process of making a room beautiful.
 In conclusion, if you don’t do the prepping correctly once that paint goes on, it shows.
 So let’s add real value to your home by doing it right the first time.

 Ok, Next.
 So you don’t have drop cloths surely you have some old sheets?
 Double them up and put them over the furniture etc. it’s mainly for, as I call them, Spreckles that fall from the rolling the paint.
 Plastic, that thin cheap stuff?
 It is great for this!